shacky-me/alx-frontend/0x01-developer_tools/README.md

 # Learning Objectives
-At the end of this project, you are expected to be able to [https://fs.blog/feynman-learning-technique/] (explain to anyone), without the help of Google:
+At the end of this project, you are expected to be able to [explain to anyone](https://fs.blog/feynman-learning-technique/), without the help of Google:

 ## General
 ### What Developer Tools in your browser are